Analysis: Are byelections significant indicators of a political watershed?

 The SNP is also likely to resist dancing on Mr Sunak’s grave for another reason.

-In its 79-year history, the party has lost only one parliamentary byelection.
+In its 89-year history, the party has lost only one parliamentary byelection.
 True, it failed to gain many of its targets, but it has only lost one seat won at the previous election.

 That was Dunfermline in 2013 after MSP Bill Walker was convicted of assault.